 These pages tell you about the research project.
 It explains to you clearly and openly all the steps and procedures of the project.
-The information is to help you decide whether or not you would like your child to take part in the research.
+The information is to help you to decide whether or not you would like to take part in the research.
 Please read this Information Statement carefully.

-Before you decide if you want your child to take part or not, you can ask us any questions you have about the project.
+Before you decide to take part or not, you can ask us any questions you have about the project.
 You may want to talk about the project with your family, friends or health care worker.